 CBD may also play a key role as part of the final push for the end of cannabis prohibition.
-CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the health and wellness block, gaining attention of consumers, investors, and health care practitioners alike.
+CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the health and wellness block, gaining the attention of consumers, investors, and health care practitioners alike.

 Regulators may be able to ignore the health benefits of cannabis and CBD.
 They may also attempt to ignore the financial – and, perhaps most importantly, taxable – boom that these industries could offer federal, local, and state governments, not to mention business owners.
 But with enough consumer awareness and business-driven support for legalization, cannabis and CBD may soon be as accessible for consumers as their boozy cousin in vice.